"Two thirds of UK elderly pet owners have said that they would be 'devastated' if they had to give up their pet to go into care"

 Pet-friendly Care Providers:

-Resident Patricia speaks of her dog, 'Charlie means the world to me, absolute world.
+Patricia Stevens, resident of Hallmark's Hutton View Care Home, shares her thoughts about her dog, Charlie, who lives with her at the home: 'Charlie means the world to me, absolute world.
 Couldn't be without him.'.
-She goes on to say, 'I've had dogs all my life right back from when I was a child.
-It's the company, you've got company 24 hours a day with him.
-I wouldn't have come here if they didn't take dogs and that was definite.'.
+She goes on to say, 'I've had dogs all my life, right back from when I was a child.
+It's the company; you've got company 24 hours a day with him.
+I wouldn't have come here if they didn't take dogs, and that was definite.'.

 For expert help with shortlisting care homes near you, contact us via phone, email or live chat.